Tips for Construct 3 developers

 • vState: for global game state related variables

 Event sheets that are not in a subfolder are assigned to layouts.
-Usually I have one called Main (or Level) that includes all sheets in the Events folder and nothing else; there's no need to include sheets from the other folders, custom actions, functions and global variables / constants are always available.
+Usually I have one called Level (or Main) that includes all sheets in the Events folder and nothing else; there's no need to include sheets from the other folders, custom actions, functions and global variables / constants are always available.
 This sheet is set as the "Event sheet" on all level layouts.
 For menu screens I usually use a separate layout with its own event sheet.

 I suffix all sheet names with emojis (pro tip for Windows devs: press Win + comma to open the emoji panel), so I can find them more easily when I have a metric crapton of tabs open.